at The Forge Project

 Clients are encouraged to volunteer at the project, building on their confidence and self-esteem, developing new skills and access further training, e.g. food hygiene certificate and moving towards employment.

 Specialist partner agencies hold clinics daily to further address the needs of the service users.
-Representatives from the Housing Advice Team, local drug agency, Creative Support the local housing floating support team, Anvil House Supported Housing attend the Day Centre to hold ‘drop-in’ in order to further support the needs of our mutual clients.
+Representatives from the North Lincs Council (Housing Outreach Team & Housing Related Support Team), MIND and WAWY attend the day centre to further support our clients.